bvibber/mtpng/readme.md

 # State

-Currently very unfinished.

-The code mocks up the basic flow of data blocks through a Rayon ThreadPool, but doesn't actually write or compress anything correctly.
+Currently very unfinished, but more or less works.
+Not yet optimized or made usable.

 Immediate todos:
-* implement compression!
+* implement compression level parameter
-* make sure generated files are correct
 * benchmark and optimize
 * compare compression tradeoffs for different chunk sizes